sf-wdi-26/modules/w08/d03/m3-to-eatly-app/readme.md

 #All you can Eatly!

-Building a single page todo-style application that tracks all the things we want to eat!
+Let's build a single page todo-style application that tracks all the things we want to eat!

 ##Learning Objectives